erkandem/swagccg-py2py/README.md

 ## Summary

-Immediately testing new resources is important if resources are going to be co-dependent.
-While the tools at SwaggerHub are mind blowing they may represent an overkill for *not yet production* code.
-Typing a single query can be done in any browser or with tools like curl.
+There is a) professional SDK generation tools (OpenAPI code gen and others) and b) tools like postman or simply `curl`
-This tool aims to place itself between those two categories.
+This tool aims to place itself a notch more useful than querying your API with `curl`.

-On top of that, I would expect a programming language to be able to create its own tools.
-While Java is a mature and well established language, it might not be within the proficiency portfolio of each and everyone - not to mention the author.
+Fork it and use it as a template.

 ## Get the Code